Bodigrim/tasty-bench/README.md

   Large values correspond to fast and loose benchmarks, and small ones to long and precise.
   If it takes far too long, consider setting `--timeout`, which will interrupt benchmarks, potentially before reaching the target deviation.

+* `--csv`

+  File to write results in CSV format.

+* `--baseline`

+  File to read baseline results in CSV format (as produced by `--csv`).

+* `--fail-if-slower`, `--fail-if-faster`

+  Upper bounds of acceptable slow down / speed up in percents.
+If a benchmark is unacceptably slower / faster than baseline (see `--baseline`), it will be reported as failed.
+One can use them in conjunction with a standard `tasty` option `--hide-successes` to show only problematic benchmarks.